 Slowly, over time, our wee brains began to develop and we got some better sense.
 So we can trace a slow progression in developing awareness, intellect and will, going from mineral to primitive people.
 Rolling forward in our development, we graduated from the state of unconscious being to the state of becoming.

 The next stage then is the stage of becoming, and doing so with awareness.
 Here we’re striving to survive in the material world, using our intellect and will to get along.
-Both our outer will and our thoughts are part of the world of matter, so they can’t be used to arrive at a state of being, because that’s not matter.
-What intellect and will can be used for is cleaning up the errors and confusion that they themselves have created.
+Both our outer will and our thoughts are part of the world of matter.
+So we can’t use them to arrive at a state of being, because that’s not matter.
+What we can use intellect and will for is cleaning up the errors and confusion that they themselves have created.

 Our overproduction of thoughts and actions has created an obstruction to the real self, and that’s what we must deal with.
 So our first step in understanding ourselves is to understand our self-created blocks.
 We simply can’t go directly at our real selves—the state of being.
 There’s no direct route for our intellect and will to take.

 Finally, we will reach the highest stage of development: the state of being, in awareness.
 Contrary to popular belief, we don’t immediately land in this stage after shedding our body.
 But from time to time, we may catch a glimpse of this stage while we’re still walking around.
-The likelihood of this happening directly correlates to how well we do in using our intellect and will to clear our inner hurdles, and not using them for tasks they were not designed for.
+The likelihood of this happening directly correlates to how well we do in using our intellect and will to clear our inner hurdles.
+And not to using them for tasks they were not designed for.

 So where are we now?
 Most of humanity is in the middle stage: the state of becoming, in awareness.
 Of course, there are lots of different degrees of becoming.
 For the sake of clarity, let’s make some arbitrary divisions.
 We spend the first half of this cycle cultivating and developing our intellect, memory, willpower and powers of discernment.
 Without these, we can never master matter.